-The State's position in this case would open a Pandora's box permitting any jurisdiction to set its own unilateral price caps on any and all interstate goods-whether gasoline, grocery items, cars, or anything else-in the name of consumer protection.
-Such a move would provoke the kind of destructive cycle that prompted the adoption of the Constitution in the first place: "the conviction that in order to succeed, the new Union would have to avoid the tendencies toward economic Balkanization that had plagued relations among the Colonies and later among the States under the Articles of Confederation."
+The consumer protection rationale offered by the State in this case knows no bounds.
+It would open a Pandora's box permitting any jurisdiction to set its own unilateral price caps on any and all goods traded on an interstate basis-whether gasoline, grocery items, cars, or anything else-in the name of consumer protection.
+Such a move would fragment national markets and force interstate businesses to navigate different sets of rules, interfering with the national free market that the Commerce Clause safeguards.
+Unilateral action by one state would incentivize every other state to adopt its own price control law, provoking the kind of destructive cycle that prompted the adoption of the Constitution in the first place: "[T]he conviction that in order to succeed, the new Union would have to avoid the tendencies toward economic Balkanization that had plagued relations among the Colonies and later among the States under the Articles of Confederation."
 Tenn.
 Wine & Spirits Retailers Ass'n v.
 Thomas, 588 U.S. 504, 517 (2019) (citation omitted).
 "The Constitution was framed . . . upon the theory that the peoples of the several states must sink or swim together, and that in the long run prosperity and salvation are in union and not division."
 Baldwin, 294 U.S. at 523.